bytebodger/string-contains/README.md

 > Lindström

-English speakers may assume that there is no harm in forcing someone with the name of "Núñez" as "Nunez".
-But these discrepancies can have systemic effects.
+English speakers may assume that there is no harm in forcing someone with the name of "Núñez" to enter their name as "Nunez".
+But aside from being potentially discriminatory, these discrepancies can have systemic effects.

 For example, it is perfectly valid (albeit, rare) to have non-ASCII values in an email address.
 So if someone's email address is núñez@somedomain.com, and your validation scripts reject any email addresses with non-ASCII letters, the user would be faced with the choice to either A) enter a non-working email, just to pass the validation, or B) abandon the form altogether.